top of page

 Privacy Policy & Affiliate Links

 Bringing in the Thai New Year with blessings, cleansings, epic fun and laughter, the Songkran Water Festival has to be one of our top travel experiences of all time!
-Here in Phuket thousands of partygoers, well wishers and locals packed Bangla Walking Street in Patong for an incredible mass water fight night!
+We experience Songkran for the first time at Phuket's Bangla Walking Street, along with thousands of partygoers, well wishers and locals for an incredible mass water fight night!

-Read on for all you need to know about Songkran, the best spots to enjoy the festival, essential tips, and things to watch out for on this amazing new year celebration here in Thailand.
+In this post we share all you need to know about Songkran, including essential tips, and things to watch out for when celebrating this awesome festival in Thailand.

 What is the Songkran Festival?